SystemFw/blog/content/posts/flatten.md

 ```

 This may seem correct at first glance, but note how the first
-`flatMap` is not not safe in the presence of concurrency: a concurrent
+`flatMap` is not safe in the presence of concurrency: a concurrent
 process could change the value of the `Ref` in between `get` and `set`
 (resulting in lost updates) , so we need an atomic `update(f: A => A):
 IO[Unit]`.